Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: Some basic facts related to Grassmann algebras

 \begin{theorem} Let $x_t$, $t=1,\ldots,n$ be generators of a Grassmann algebra over~$\mathbb C$, and $\mathcal V$ the $2n$-dimensional complex Euclidean space of operators~\eqref{bg}.
-Then, the set of all maximal isotropic subspaces $V \subset \mathcal V$ splits into the following two connected components, which we call ``even'' and ``odd''.
+Let also $\mathsf p= ^{\mathrm T}$ and $\mathsf x= ^{\mathrm T}$ be the columns of partial derivatives and corresponding variables.
+Then, \begin{enumerate}\itemsep 0pt \item the set of all maximal isotropic subspaces $V \subset \mathcal V$ --- called \emph{isotropic Grassmannian} --- splits into two connected components, called below ``even'' and ``odd'', \item for a skew-symmetric matrix~$F$, the span of the elements of column $\mathsf p + F \mathsf x$ is a maximal isotropic subspace, \item the mapping